mid2SUPAERO/ecoHALE/openaerostruct/docs/aero_walkthrough.rst

 Intro to the structure of the OpenAeroStruct problem
 ----------------------------------------------------

-In general, you'll follow these five steps to set up and run a problem in OpenAeroStruct:
+In general, you'll follow these four steps to set up and run a problem in OpenAeroStruct:

 1. Define your lifting surface
 2. Initialize your problem and add flow conditions